olls/oliverfaircliff.com/src/articles/maze_interpreter.md

 ![A Maze program to add two numbers together.](/~olls/readme-imgs/maze-interpreter/fibonacci.png){:.no-border}

-It is written in Python, and can be downloaded from it's [Github repo](https://github.com/olls/maze-interpreter-v2) along with some example programs.
+It is written in Python, and can be downloaded from it's [GitHub repo](https://github.com/olls/maze-interpreter-v2) along with some example programs.